 How can we effectively do this?
 We must buy the appropriate filters, as well as participate in monitors.
 We cannot set evil things before our own eyes, and we must not be responsible for placing evil things before the eyes of our family and communities (Psalm 101:3; Habakkuk 1:13; 1 Peter 1:16).
 We are not to gaze or even glance at a woman who is immodestly dressed (Matthew 5:28; Job 31:1).
 God has commanded us to not enter into the path of the wicked, and to not go in the way of evil men.
 We are to avoid it, to turn from it, and pass away from it (Proverbs 4:14-15).

 My recommendation is that you have a brother or sister that is an extended family member set the password on the filter that you set up.
 An accountability structure that would serve as an additional and needed safeguard would be the web monitoring system.
 Once again, this system should be set and monitored by someone that you are willing to be accountable to.
 One excellent way of doing this is to make yourselves accountable to each other.
 Therefore the person that you allow to monitor your computer(s) should in turn allow you to monitor their computer(s).
 You will have to be patient and work through the restrictions that will be placed on sites that you may need to visit that are blocked, even though they contain no harmful material/pictures.
 The effort will be more than worthwhile, as you will save your soul from a snare; as well as those that are around you.

 ~ Pastor Mark Spitsbergen

 What You Must Do

-1. Option One - Get filtering software for your computer.
-Filtering software is loaded on your computer to actually block access to pornographic content.
+1. Option One - Get filtering software for your computers, IPads and Smart Phones.
+Filtering software is loaded on your internet enabled devices to actually block access to pornographic content.